fpereiro/gotoB/readme.md

 event call -> this responder is matched
          |--> this responder is also matched
 ```

+This generality of events is extremely useful to model and write the code of interfaces, which is highly interconnected, asynchronous and triggered by user interactions.
+When a responder is matched by an event, its associated function (which we call `rfun` or *responder function*) is executed.
+The ultimate purpose of events and responders is to execute the `rfuns` (responder functions) at the right time; rfuns, together with their responders and with matching events, can replace direct function calls in most of the logic of the frontend.

 Events are called with the function `B.call`, which takes the following parameters: